Natalie Sims: 2010–11

 In 2010, Sims collaborated on the Lecrae album Rehab, featuring on the song "High", also featuring Sho Baraka, and co-wrote and provided backing vocals to the song "Killa."
 That same year, she designed the cover to Deitrick Haddon's soundtrack album Blessed & Cursed - Voices of Unity, which included her song "So What".
 Sims also provided art direction for Juanita Bynum's album More Passion and creative design for Thankful by Myron Williams.
 In 2011, Sims wrote for and contributed vocals to Blacklight by Tedashii and The Good Life (2012) by Trip Lee, and featured on the song "Fantasy" from the latter album.
 She also featured on the single "Hello" from KB's forthcoming album Weight & Glory (2012), an album to which she also contributed some song-writing.
-She also featured on two songs by Pro, "Get In" from PSA Vol. 2 and "Drink from His Cup" from Dying to Live, the song "Survivor" by Da' T.R.U.T.H. from his album The Whole Truth, the "Battle Song" by Lecrae from his album Rehab: The Overdose, and Canon's song "Poppin' Off" from the album Blind World.
+The song "Church Clap", featuring Lecrae, from Weight & Glory was certified gold in 2023.
+She also featured on two songs by Pro, "Get In" from PSA Vol. 2 and "Drink from His Cup" from Dying to Live, the song "Survivor" by Da' T.R.U.T.H. from his album The Whole Truth, "Battle Song" by Lecrae from his album Rehab: The Overdose, and Canon's song "Poppin' Off" from the album Blind World.
 Additionally, that year Sims co-founded the hip hop group High Society, along with Sho Baraka, J.R., and Swoope.
 The group released its first single, "One Moment", on June 20, and a second single, "Devil", on October 31, 2011.

 2012–13

-In 2012, Sims released a music and teaching series called Dirty Little Secrets, and featured on Lecrae's mixtape Church Clothes and contributed song-writing to his album Gravity, and provided graphic design for the Deitrick Haddon soundtrack from A Beautiful Soul.
+In 2012, Sims released a music and teaching series called Dirty Little Secrets, featured on Lecrae's mixtape Church Clothes and contributed song-writing to his album Gravity, and provided graphic design for the Deitrick Haddon soundtrack from A Beautiful Soul.
 High Society released its debut album, Circa MMXI – The Collective, on January 17, and a third, non-album single, "Young Again", on February 14.

 While scheduled to tour with Tedashii and KB, Sims was contacted by Shawna Peezy, the manager for Iggy Azalea, requesting that she fly to Wales to help Azalea write The New Classic (2014).
 Sims was initially hesitant to take the offer, as she would have to cut her tour short, and felt uncomfortable with the risqué content put out by Azalea.
 However, she then received a call from Sarah Stennett from the London-based management team Turn First Artists.
 Stennett explained that her company was trying to commercialize Azalea's image.
 Sims understood this to mean a less provocative and explicit approach, and, hoping to be a more positive influence on Azalea's content, abandoned the last four stops on her tour and flew over to Wales in December.